11 June, 2024

 Home & Decor

 Manifesting good health, wealth and luck?
-Plants are known for positive “chi”, creating a flow of harmony.
+Plants are known for positive “chi” and for creating a harmonious flow.
 Add these houseplants for good feng shui.

 Top Houseplants For Good Feng Shui